This site is not optimized for Internet Explorer 8 (or older).

 The Cardiothoracic Ethics Forum (the Forum) is the joint entity of the American Association for Thoracic Surgery (AATS) and the Society of Thoracic Surgeons (STS) that is responsible for ethics education in cardiothoracic (CT) surgery.
-It was created in 2000 and its membership now comprises the members of the STS Standards and Ethics Committee, the AATS Ethics Committee, and a few at-large members.
+Created in 2000, its membership now comprises the members of the STS Standards and Ethics Committee, the AATS Ethics Committee, and a few at-large members.

 The future leadership of the Forum and ethics education will fall to early- and mid-career CT surgeons, many of whom harbor great interest in ethics but lack experience in the field, as few surgeons have background and training in bioethics.
-To provide opportunities for intellectual development and preparation for leadership roles in CT ethics, the Forum, supported by the STS and the AATS, offers scholarships in amounts up to $10,000 for interested CT surgeons to obtain formal education and training in biomedical ethics through any of several programs offered by leading ethics centers in North America, for example, Georgetown University, Columbia University, Montefiore Einstein Center for Bioethics, Yale University, University of Washington, University of Chicago, and Baylor College of Medicine, among others.
-For those who live in Boston, the part-time Fellowship in Bioethics at the Center for Bioethics of Harvard University is also available.
+To provide opportunities for intellectual development and preparation for leadership roles in CT ethics, the Forum, supported by the STS and the AATS, offers scholarships in amounts up to $10,000 for interested CT surgeons or CT surgery trainees to obtain formal education and training in biomedical ethics through any of several programs offered by leading ethics centers in North America.

 Scholarship Application Guidelines

-- be members of the STS or the AATS, or be trainees in a CT training program or committed to CT surgery while in another surgery training program;
+Awards are made to CT surgeons or trainees who are interested in biomedical ethics and show promise of providing leadership for the continuing development and flourishing of ethics education for CT surgery.
+Candidates must be members of the STS or the AATS, or be trainees in a CT training program or committed to CT surgery while in another surgery program.
+An application must include:

-- provide a curriculum vitae or résumé that displays evidence of scholarly activity and leadership roles;
+- a curriculum vitae or résumé that displays evidence of scholarly activity and leadership roles;

-- submit a proposed plan of study (no longer than 500 words) that clearly states the educational insights and benefits that the scholarship will provide for their professional careers and for CT surgery as a specialty.
+- a proposed plan of study (no longer than 500 words) that clearly states the educational insights and benefits that the scholarship will provide for the applicant's professional career and for CT surgery as a specialty.